Sometimes, WoodSongs is fun.

 Think about it: they write a song.
 Practice the song.
 Rehearse the song.
 Record the song.
 Make a music video of the song.
 Release the song.
 Radio plays the song.
 They perform the song.
 It becomes a hit and they play the darn thing every night for the rest of their career.

-I had a conversation over breakfast one morning a few years ago with songwriter Don McLean.
-He described that, as much as he love's American Pie and all that it gives him, it can be a bit of a struggle at times to stay interested in it.
-Especially after so many years.
+I had a conversation a few years ago with a great songwriter who has had several global hit records.
+He described that, as much as he loves his songs and all they give him, it can be a bit of a struggle at times to stay interested in the moment of performance.
 Then he said something that really stuck with me:

 "It must be horrible being Chuck Berry."

-And he's right.
-Of course, please remember that we are speaking in the context of repetition.
-Poor Chuck has so many 2 1/2 minute hits, written in the same key of E with the same 1/4/5 chord structure, and his audience and the promoters expect to hear every last one of those hits on stage that night.
-If he ever left out Johnny Be Good he would be boo'd off the stage.
-Poor guy.
+Please remember that we were speaking in the context of repetition.
+He wasn't implying anything about Chuck Berry personally, just the situation Chuck was in.
+You see, Chuck has a whole concert set of 2 1/2 minute hits, written in the same key of E with the same chord structure, and his audience and the promoters expect to hear every last one of those hits on stage that night.
+If he ever left out Johnny Be Good he would be booed off the stage.

-That's why WoodSongs can be fun.
 John Platania (pictured here) was on the show this past Monday.
-He is a brilliant and in-demand musician who toured with everyone from Van Morrison to Bonnie Raitt ... and he was with Don for almost 15 years.
-He stood onstage every time Don launched into that same song, night after night, all over the world and heard the explosion of applause each time the words rang out into the concert hall: "A long, long time ago ..."
+He is a brilliant and in-demand musician who toured with everyone from Van Morrison to Bonnie Raitt ... he toured with Don McLean for almost 15 years ... he made a living backing up these great songwriters with the huge hits that made those careers possible.

-Now John has his own CD out.
+John has his own solo CD out.
+It really shows off his guitar style and voice and it becomes obvious why so many want to work with him.
+And he's a great guy.
 He's gone from side-man to front-man.
 And the sense of the repetition is different.
-It is no longer is someone else's burden.
+It is no longer someone else's song.
 Now, he is singing his own songs.
 Every night.
 Every concert.
 Every performance.
+He was on the show with Chip Taylor, a wonderful songwriter and true gentleman who has seen several of his songs travel the years and go around the world.
+Chip plays Wild Thing and Angel Of The Morning every night.
+Every ... single ... night.

 Michael